 In addition to the security objective of confidentiality, the objectives of integrity and availability remain a high priority for organizations that are concerned with establishing and maintaining a comprehensive information security program.
 While the primary purpose of this publication is to define requirements to protect the confidentiality of CUI, there is a close relationship between confidentiality and integrity since many of the underlying security mechanisms at the system level support both security objectives.
-Organizations that are interested in or required to comply with the recommendations in this publication are strongly advised to review the complete listing of security plans and security control deployments provide the necessary and sufficient protection to address the cyber and kinetic threats to organizational missions and business operations.
+Organizations that are interested in or required to comply with the recommendations in this publication are strongly advised to review the complete listing of security controls in the moderate baseline in Appendix E to ensure that their individual security plans and security control deployments provide the necessary and sufficient protection to address the cyber and kinetic threats to organizational missions and business operations.
 Addressing such threats is important because of the dependence these organizations have on their information technology infrastructures for their mission and business success.